Sen. Grassley: FBI, DOJ Stalled Clinton Campaign Inquiry

-Senate Judiciary Committee Chairman Chuck Grassley, R-Iowa, disclosed internal Justice Department and FBI records on Thursday suggesting that senior federal officials decided not to investigate alleged campaign finance violations by Hillary Clinton and the Democratic National Committee, despite what the documents describe as a "fact-pattern" emerging from the bureau's own agents.
+Senate Judiciary Committee Chair Chuck Grassley, R-Iowa, on Thursday released internal Justice Department and FBI records indicating that senior federal officials declined to investigate alleged campaign finance violations by Hillary Clinton and the Democratic National Committee.

+The documents show agents had identified a "fact pattern" suggesting potential misconduct.

 The development matters now because it raises questions about whether federal law enforcement agencies allowed political considerations to override the enforcement of campaign finance laws.